Dharmang92/react-player/README.md

 - Change folder directory present in fetchData.js inside audio-server so that nodejs knows which folder to serve.
 - Navigate to audio-server and run the local server using nodemon or node.
 Server running on PORT 3001
 - Navigate to src folder of the App and run the local react server.
 Server running on PORT 3000
-- Open http://localhost:3000/ and your favourite songs from your local computer. 😎
+- Open http://localhost:3000/ and play your favourite songs from your local computer. 😎